arm132/McCollum_Schoenecker_ENV872_EDA_FinalProject/README/README.md

 <describe your file naming conventions>

 We used descriptive names, but did not follow one specific naming convention.
-The for data and output the title includes the county when relevant and some other descriptor reminding us what the output will be (related to analyses).
+For the data and output the title includes the county when relevant and some other descriptor reminding us what the output will be (related to analyses).

 ## Scripts and code

 <list any software scripts/code contained in the repository and a description of their purpose.>